ysprem/disaster-response-pipeline-udacity/README.md

 ## Installation

-The code contained in this repository was written in HTML and Python 3, and requires the following Python packages: json, plotly, pandas, nltk, flask, sklearn, sqlalchemy, sys, numpy, re, pickle.
+The code contained in this repository was written in HTML and Python 3, and requires the following Python packages: json, plotly, pandas, nltk, flask, sklearn, sqlalchemy, sys, numpy, re, os, pickle.

 ## Project Overview
 This repository contains code for a web app which an emergency worker could use during a disaster event (e.g. an earthquake or hurricane), to classify a disaster message into several categories, in order that the message can be directed to the appropriate aid agencies.